-3.3.1 Regional Synthesis and Marine-terrestrial Interactions
+3.3.1 Regional synthesis and marine-terrestrial interactions

-Analysis of coded hydroclimate, temperature, and fire history shows that the late Holocene was characterized by a wet PNW and wet and variable SW relative to the early and mid Holocene (Fig. 2).
+Analysis of coded hydroclimate, temperature, and fire history shows that the Late Holocene was characterized by a wet PNW and wet and variable SW relative to the Early and Middle Holocene (Fig. 2).
 Marine temperatures were warm while terrestrial temperatures were cool and variable across both regions (Fig. 2).
 Fire activity was high and varied across both regions (Fig. 3).
 In the PNW, SSTs were warm, upwelling activity was high, coastal fog and moisture increased, fire activity was high, and the overall hydroclimate was variable (Fig. 4).
 In the SW, SSTs were variable, fire activity was high and variable, hydroclimate was generally wet, and human-environment interactions increased as populations in this region grew (Fig. 5).
-Although for some records, temporal resolution increases towards the present, increased variability relative to the early and mid Holocene is persistent across multiple proxy types and temporal scale of record.
+Although for some records, temporal resolution increases towards the present, increased variability relative to the Early and Middle Holocene is persistent across multiple proxy types and temporal scale of record.

-In comparison to the early and mid Holocene, the late Holocene shows greater variability in hydroclimate, temperature, and fire history both within and among records.
-Marine-terrestrial linkages in the late Holocene also show high variability and an increase in dominance of decadal to annual phenomena (Fig. 2).
+In comparison to the Early and Middle Holocene, the Late Holocene shows greater variability in hydroclimate, temperature, and fire history both within and among records.
+Marine-terrestrial linkages in the Late Holocene also show high variability and an increase in dominance of decadal to annual phenomena (Fig. 2).
 Coastal upwelling and precipitation are linked; intervals of stronger upwelling are linked to wetter conditions, and reduced upwelling is tied to aridity.
-In the late Holocene, upwelling and precipitation increased in magnitude and variability (Ingram, 1998; Addison et al., 2017).
-Changes in PDO exerted control on terrestrial hydroclimate; a period of negative PDO at 1.1-0.7 ka, with cooler North Pacific SST and higher upwelling, is coeval with prolonged drought in Western North America (MacDonald and Case, 2005).
-Southwestern droughts in late Holocene co-occur with cooler than average SST in Santa Barbara Basin.
+In the Late Holocene, upwelling and precipitation increased in magnitude and variability (Ingram, 1998; Addison et al., 2018).
+Changes in PDO exerted control on terrestrial hydroclimate; a period of negative PDO at 1.1-0.7 ka, with cooler North Pacific SST and higher upwelling, is coeval with prolonged drought in western North America (MacDonald and Case, 2005).
+Southwestern droughts in Late Holocene cooccur with cooler than average SST in Santa Barbara Basin.
 Similarly, nearshore records from Central California show high SST variability coincident with drought during the interval from 0.7-0.5 ka (Fig. 2) (Jones and Kennett, 1999; Barron et al., 2010).
 Late Holocene changes to PDO and ENSO progressed northward, with enhanced ENSO/PDO effects beginning at 4 ka in Southern California and 3.4 ka in Northern California (Barron and Anderson, 2011; Arellano-Torres et al., 2019).
-Further, the late Holocene exhibited alternating wet and dry cycles that may be linked oscillation of precipitation sources between tropical and North Pacific-sourced water (Feakins et al., 2014; Kirby et al., 2014).
-High variability within and between records (Figs. 2, 3) is a dominant trend across both the PNW and SW in the late Holocene.
+Further, the Late Holocene exhibited alternating wet and dry cycles that may be linked oscillation of precipitation sources between tropical and North Pacific-sourced water (Feakins et al., 2014; Kirby et al., 2014).
+High variability within and between records (Figs. 2, 3) is a dominant trend across both the PNW and SW in the Late Holocene.